cf-platform-eng/isv-ci-generator/README.md

 This is a [Yeoman Generator](https://yeoman.io/) that generates a scaffold which contains just enough to get you (our valued partner) started with your own ISV-CI tests.

-Currently there is one scaffold, the default, which is a simple 'Hello World'.
-We plan to add at least two
+Current scaffolds include:

-more:
+* `app`, which is a simple 'Hello World' example.
-1. `tile`, which will install and uninstall your tile, just like our [pre-canned version](https://github.com/cf-platform-eng/isv-ci-toolkit/tree/master/tests/install-uninstall-pas-tile) that you can expand with your own custom tests.
+* `tile`, which will install and uninstall your tile, just like our [pre-canned version](https://github.com/cf-platform-eng/isv-ci-toolkit/tree/master/tests/install-uninstall-pas-tile) that you can expand with your own custom tests.
-1. `helm`, which will install and test a helm chart.
+* `helm`, which will install and test a helm chart.
 This is pending the creation of a pre-canned version.

 ## Usage